-Several arguments have been proposed in the literature which imply that Webster is better than the others from a normative point of view.
+Balinski and Young (2001) proposed several arguments which imply that Webster is better than the others from a normative point of view.
 Firstly, an Alabama paradox cannot appear when using this method.
 An Alabama paradox occurs when a State gets less seats when the total number of seats increases.
 Secondly, the apportionment with the Webster method is such that the number of seats for each State is near the quota (the quota of the State is equal to the population of this State divided by the whole population, multiplied by the total number of seats).
-Thirdly, we can show that the Webster method does not systematically advantage the smallest States or the largest ones: there is no bias.
+Thirdly, we can show that the Webster method does not systematically advantage the smallest States or the largest ones: in the apportionment theory vocabulary we can say that there is no bias.
 Despite clear normative qualities, the method of Webster was only used to constitute the House of the Representatives in 1840, and from 1910 to 1930.
 In this paper, only the five most famous divisor methods are analyzed: the methods of Adams, Dean, Hill, Webster and Jefferson.
-The other famous method of Hamilton, or method of largest remainders, is not studied because it admits the possibility of an Alabama paradox.
-This constitutes a sufficient normative failure to reject it directly.
+The other well known method of Hamilton, or method of largest remainders, is not studied because it admits the possibility of an Alabama paradox.
+This constitutes a sufficient normative failure to reject it outright, even if it was used in the U.S presidential election.

-The main question of this paper is the following: which method of apportionment permits the best balance between a State's population and its voting power?
+The main question of this paper is the following: which method of apportionment offers the best balance between a State's population and its voting power?
 This question seems to be of crucial importance, since to get 10% of the Representatives does not mean that you get 10% of the power.
-In our opinion, we have to consider the power of a State and not its relative weight.
+Following Felsenthal and Machover (2001) or Leech (2002), we consider the power of a State and not its relative weight.

 An essential problem is then to define power and to measure it.
-An interesting tool is given by cooperative game theory.
-Indeed, an important field in cooperative game theory deals with the notion of power, this is known as the theory of power indices.
-The literature about power indices is abundant and we can not summarize it in this paper.
-An elegant presentation is given in Felsenthal and Machover (1998) and Laruelle (1998), among others.
+An interesting tool is given by the theory of power indices.
+This field has emerged at the intersection between cooperative game theory and political sciences.
+The literature on power indices is abundant and we can not summarize it in this paper.
+Elegant presentations are given in Felsenthal and Machover (1998), Laruelle (1998) or Laruelle and Valenciano (2008), among others.

-For theoretical reasons (developed below), we only use the power index introduced by Banzhaf (1965).
-The power of a player is the probability that he should be a pivotal player, that is to say a player such that when he belongs to a winning coalition (a group of players), the coalition wins, otherwise the coalition loses.
-Consider the following simple example: in a game such that a coalition wins if and only if it contains at least 6 players (and we suppose that a player has only one vote), if we consider a coalition with 7 players, there is no pivotal player.
-Indeed, if an individual leaves the coalition, it is again a winning coalition (with 6 members).
-However, in a coalition of 6 players, every player is pivotal since the coalition loses when one player leaves the coalition.
+For theoretical reasons (developed below), we only use the power index introduced by

+Banzhaf (1965).
+The power of a player is the probability that he should be a decisive player, that is to say a player such that when he belongs to a winning coalition (a group of players), the coalition wins, otherwise the coalition loses.

 A good balance between population and power implies that each individual gets the same power.
-In other words, every individual should have the same probability of being pivotal in their State and the State is pivotal in the whole country.
+In other words, every individual should have the same probability of being decisive in their State and the State is decisive in the whole country.
 Obviously, all the individuals in a State have the same power but the States have different power since the number of Representatives may be different for two States.
 The choice of the power index is based on a probabilistic hypothesis that we impose on individual behavior, or on State behavior.
+In this way, we can try to reconciliate the theory of power index with the apportionment literature.